How to Merge Rows with Commas in Excel (4 Methods)

 Combine Rows with Comma Using Excel TEXTJOIN Function

-• Next, drag down the Fill Handle to see results in the rest of the cells.
+• Drag down the Fill Handle to apply the formula to other cells.

 Combine Rows with Comma Using Excel TEXTJOIN Function